 THE EDWARD IV ROLL

-The “Genealogical chronicle roll of the kings of England to Edward IV,” commonly known as The Edward IV Roll, was commissioned by Edward IV after his accession.
+The “Genealogical chronicle roll of the kings of England to Edward IV,” commonly known as The Edward IV Roll, is thought to have been commissioned for Edward IV to celebrate his accession.
 It traces the descent of Edward from the Biblical Adam through the historic kings of England, and also incorporates legendary kings such as Arthur, drawing upon the works of medieval historians such as Geoffrey of Monmouth, Matthew Paris, and others.

 There are multiple extant copies held by libraries around the world, including: The Free Library of Philadelphia, University of Pennsylvania, the Morgan Library, and University College London.